Learning Outcomes

 - Rescission is the cancellation of a contract, restoring parties to their original positions.

-- Grounds for rescission include misrepresentation, serious breach, and failure to complete after notice.
+- Grounds for rescission include misrepresentation, mistake, and failure to complete after a valid notice to complete.

-- Rescission is different from termination, damages, and specific performance.
+- Rescission differs from termination, damages, and specific performance; each has distinct consequences and pre‑conditions.

 Key Terms and Concepts